 - As dental implants resemble your natural teeth, they enhance the appearance of your face.

 - Dental implants fuse solidly with the bone and provide a lasting solution to your problem.

 - Dental implants do not require dietary restrictions as they enable you to chew the food properly.

 - Unlike dentures, they do not fall out of our mouth.

 - Dental implants banish oral discomfort

 - Dental implants are easy to maintain.

-- Dental implants do not require grinding the surrounding teeth to support the restoration.
+- Dental implants do not require grinding the surrounding teeth to support the restoration like a bridge requires.

 - All the teeth in your jawbone remain intact that leads to improved oral health.